dhrubo55/personal-blog/content/posts/day-65-a-tale-of-rmi-and-rpc-in-java.md

 ```

 It'd be unusual for our remote object to throw a RemoteException since this exception is typically reserved for the RMI library to raise communication errors to the client.
 Leaving it out also has the benefit of keeping our implementation RMI-agnostic.
 Also, any additional methods defined in the remote object, but not in the interface, remain invisible for the client.

+Once we create the remote implementation, we need to bind the remote object to an RMI registry.